 Incoterms are widely used by exporters and importers in their trade contracts because they’re accepted globally.
 So, it’s a good idea to familiarize yourself with them to protect yourself from a wide range of international trade risks.

 While Incoterms have been around for decades, in September 2019, the ICC published Incoterms 2020, the first update to the rules since 2010.
 They came into effect on Jan.
 1, 2020.

-For each of the 11 Incoterms, the seller and the buyer have specific obligations.
+For each of the 11 Incoterms, the buyer and seller have specific obligations.
 As an exporter, you need to understand these in detail.
-While the ICC offers a brief overview on its website, I’ll be taking a closer look at each term in a series of blogs in the coming months.
+While the ICC offers a brief overview on its website, we’ll take a closer look at each term in detail, starting today in the first in a four-part blog series.

 You should also check out

 Discover the dos and don’ts for setting up international contracts to protect your business, as you grow internationally.

 The first Incoterm I want to highlight is EXW or “Ex Works.”
 This term describes when the exporter (seller) will make its goods available to the buyer at an agreed-upon location.
 In other words, this is when delivery happens.

 This obligation is very important for EXW transactions.
 For example, the seller specifies that their goods will be available for pickup at their warehouse on a specific day and time.
 Under Ex Works, the seller must also notify the buyer of this information, so the buyer knows when they can take delivery of the goods.
 This is highlighted under the “A2/B2” Delivery/Taking Delivery obligations outlined in the official ICC Incoterm rules.